“Education is not the filling of a pail,

 Note for age cut-offs:

 • Our goal is to ensure that we are able to meet the needs of every child enrolled in our school.
 The best way to do that is to observe every applicant in an educational setting.
-Your child’s visit will take place within 2 weeks of the completed application packet.
+You will receive an email to schedule a time within 2 weeks of the completed application packet.

 Note: If we determine that your child’s visit would not be safe for them or our current children, we will reach out to help you withdraw your application and refund the application fee.
 Examples of visits that wouldn’t be safe: